ZeusOfTheCrows/lemminator-personal/README.md

 ## Using Lemminator

-Right now, Lemminator isn't ready to be a daily driver.
-There is a demo server up at https://lemminator.netlify.app/ if you'd like to follow the progress.
+Currently Lemminator covers most essential functionality, but is lacking some advanced features.
+There is a demo server up at https://lemminator.netlify.app/ if you'd like to follow the development progress.

 Lemminator is a generic web frontend meant to be hosted by the owner of your favorite instance.
 This prevents brand confusion that can arise when the website lives on a different domain name than the instance.
 You can run Lemminator independently if you want to, but keep in mind that instances may limit your in-browser API access via CORS.